Magisterek/student-site-map_feature/README.md

 # Discounts for students

-The aim of this project is to collect all places with student discounts in Poland and present them on a map
+The aim of this project is to:

+- Collect all places offering student promotions in Poland
+- Helps to locate specific promotions
+- Allows easier access to interesting services, thanks to the division into categories
+- Allows to find points located closest to the user

 ## App